 Quantum metrology utilizes quantum effects to reach higher precision measurements of physical quantities compared with their classical counterparts.
 However the ubiquitous decoherence obstructs its application.
-Recently, non-Markovian effects are shown to be effective in performing quantum optical metrology under locally dissipative environments[1].
+Recently, non-Markovian effects are shown to be effective in performing quantum optical metrology under locally dissipative environments [PhysRevLett.123.040402 (2019)].
 However, the mechanism is still rather hazy.
 Here, we uncover the reason why forming a bound state can protect the quantumness against a dissipative ambient via the quantum Fisher information of entangled coherent states.
 An exact analytical expression of the quantum Fisher information in the long-encoding-time condition is derived, which reveals that the dynamics of precision can asymptotically reach the ideal-case-promised one easily when the average photon number is small.
-Meanwhile, the scaling exhibits a transition from the weak Heisenberg limit to the sub-classical limit with the increase of average photon number.
+Meanwhile, the scaling exhibits a transition from the weak Heisenberg limit to the subclassical limit with increasing of average photon number.
 Our work provides a recipe to realize ultrasensitive measurements in the presence of noise by utilizing non-Markovian effects.

-Introduction. - Quantum metrology [2-5] is a very active research field that utilizes quantum effects, such as entanglement [6-9] and squeezing [10-12], to realize high-precision measurements of physical quantities.
-It is well-known that the enhanced precision due to the quantum effects can go far beyond their classical counterparts.
-In recent years, quantum metrology has been widely used in various directions such as gravitational wave detection [13], radar [14], magnetic field sensing [15-20], atomic clocks [21-23].
-It also exhibits far-reaching impacts on quantum imaging [24-26], optical lithography [27], quantum information [28], quantum biology [29-31] and etc.
+Introduction.- Quantum metrology [1-4] is a very active research field that utilizes quantum effects, such as entanglement [5-8] and squeezing [9-11], to realize highprecision measurements of physical quantities.
+It is wellknown that the enhanced precision due to the quantum effects can go far beyond their classical counterparts.
+In recent years, quantum metrology has been widely used in various directions such as gravitational wave detection [12], radar [13], magnetic field sensing [14-19], atomic clocks [20-22].
+It also exhibits far-reaching impacts on quantum imaging [23-25], optical lithography [26], quantum information [27], quantum biology [28-30], etc.